Experience an unforgettable tour in Shiraz in 2 Days

-Many people who traveled to Iran with their iran tour, think that Shiraz is the hometown of ancient Iranian civilization.
-Shiraz is called the city of poem, literature, love and Iranian gardens.
-The people of Shiraz always welcome domestic and foreign tourists with the warmth and hospitality.
-Ask any foreign traveler about these people and they will answer you with their positive comments about them.
+Many people who traveled to Iran with their Iran tour, think that Shiraz is the hometown of ancient Iranian civilization.
+Shiraz is called the city of poems, literature, love, and Iranian gardens.
+The people of Shiraz always welcome domestic and foreign tourists with warmth and hospitality.
+Ask any foreign traveler about these people, and they will answer you with their positive comments about them.

 Traveling to the ancient Persian Empire, as well as the world of literature and poets of the great history of Iran, is the best thing to do in a 48-hour trip to Shiraz and, of course, around it.
-In this article, we are going to travel around Shiraz and visit its attractions and see what we can do in 2 days or 48 hours there.
+In this article, we are going to travel around Shiraz, visit its attractions, and see what we can do in two days or 48 hours there.

 The First day in Shiraz

-Since that you will be under the warm sunshine of Fars province in your first day and the weather will be hit, especially in summer, be sure to have sunglasses, sunscreen, hats and, of course, plenty of water and snacks.
+Since you will be under the warm sunshine of Fars Province on your first day and the weather will be hot, especially in the summer, be sure to have sunglasses, sunscreen, hats, and, of course, plenty of water and snacks.

 Pasargadae; the shrine of the great Cyrus

-The Pasargadae is a magnificent and very important ancient site in iran tourism that you should definitely see.
+Pasargadae is a magnificent and historically significant ancient site in Iran that you should visit.

-About 50 km south of Pasargadae ancient site, the most famous historical site of Iran and another Achaemenid capital is located that is called Persepolis.
-We can claim that Persepolis is the most famous attraction of Iran and most of the people know Iran by the name of this glorious attraction. we suggest you to read this article before starting your tour: Read this article before visiting Persepolis in Shiraz
+Persepolis is an Achaemenid capital located about 50 kilometers south of Pasargadae, Iran's most famous historical site.
+We can claim that Persepolis is the most famous attraction in Iran, and most people know Iran by the name of this glorious attraction.
+We suggest you read this article before starting your tour:

-Once you arrive at the magnificent gate of Persepolis, it is like you are traveling in history and you can put yourself in the place of delegates from other countries that were offering gifts to the king of Persia in the ancient ceremonies that were held in this palace.
-The magnificent carvings of the stairs and walls of this site and beautifully decorated Lotus flower and the Iranian soldiers will be able to conquer every tourism whether domestic or foreign.
+Once you arrive at the magnificent gate of Persepolis, it is like you are traveling through history, and you can put yourself in the place of delegates from other countries that were offering gifts to the king of Persia in the ancient ceremonies that were held in this palace.
+The magnificent carvings on the stairs and walls of this site, the beautifully decorated lotus flower, and the Iranian soldiers will be able to conquer every type of tourism, whether domestic or foreign.

 Naqsh-e Rustam; the tomb of the Great Dariush

-Continue your journey in history in Naqsh-e Rustam.
-Here is a rocky clay that is the cemetery of the great Achaemenid kings, including the Great Darius.
+Continue your journey through history in Naqsh-e Rustam.
+Here is a rocky area that is the cemetery of the great Achaemenid kings, including the Great Darius.

-The Ka'ba-ye Zartosht, which seems it was a fire temple, is located in front of these shrines.
+The Ka'ba-ye Zartosht, which seems to have been a fire temple, is located in front of these shrines.
 This place is close to Naqsh-e Rajab, so we are sure to visit this place too.

 In the morning

-Do you want to know about our first destination in the second 24-hour Shiraz tour?
+Do you want to know about our first destination on the second 24-hour Shiraz tour?
 So, let’s begin it.
-We want to experience the sunrise of the second day of your trip, by watching the dance of sunlight in the mosque of Nasir ol-Milk Shiraz or Pink Mosque.
+We want you to experience the sunrise on the second day of your trip by watching the dance of sunlight in the mosque at Nasir ol-Molk Shiraz, or the Pink Mosque.